 - 2 pounds beef eye of round, bottom round, or top round

-- 1/2 cup diced onions (1/4-1/2 onion)
+- 1/2 cup diced onions (1/4 to 1/2 onion)

-- 1/2 cup diced carrots (1-2 carrots)
+- 1/2 cup diced carrots (1 to 2 carrots)

-- 1/2 cup diced celery (1-2 stalks)
+- 1/2 cup diced celery (1 to 2 stalks)

-- 14.5 ounce can diced tomatoes
+- 14.5-ounce can diced tomatoes

-- 8 ounces cremini mushrooms sliced
+- 8 ounces cremini mushrooms, sliced

-- 3 cloves garlic minced
+- 3 cloves garlic, minced

 - 2 tablespoons

 - 1 tablespoon

 - 1 tablespoon chopped fresh parsley

-Select the saute mode on the pressure cooker for medium heat.
-Add olive oil to coat the bottom of the pot.
-When the display reads HOT, working in multiple batches, add beef in a single layer and brown for about a minute, flip to brown the other side for another minute, then transfer to a large bowl.
+pressure cooker(Note 1) for medium heat.
+Add olive oil to coat bottom of pot.
+When display reads HOT, working in multiple batches (Note 2), add beef in single layer and brown for one minute, flip to brown other side for another minute, then transfer to large bowl.

 |Total Fat 14g||22%|